ikaler/docker-lamp-stack/README.md

-# Docker LAMP Stack Setup
+# LAMP stack setup using Docker

 ## Setup LAMP environment using Docker with SSL